 Talent shows, creative arts activities, do-it-yourself meals ... camp activities let you express yourself in so many different ways you wouldn’t anywhere else.
 Discover hidden talents and new joys.
 Do things you initially find strange and learn how exhilarating they are.
 At camp, there’s room to discover and nurture the creative person inside.
 You’ll find yourself bolder, less restricted by others’ ideas and opinions, and freer to be yourself.

 Days are full of physical activity.
 The focus is on fun over skills development or competing with others.
 You’ll do things you won’t do elsewhere, from riding a horse to playing an intense game of outdoor water polo to powering through an obstacle course … to dozens of other things you only get to do at overnight camp.
 You’ll gain confidence in your physical abilities, no matter what those are.
 What’s more, your body will remember this joy for the rest of your life.

 In between activities, you’ll find time to chill with friends and simply be with each other.
 But, at overnight camp, those pauses emerge in the northern silence, near placid, pristine lakes, beneath an expansive sky.
 You’ll find a new level of comfort with yourself and with others.
 Camp helps you gain a quieter confidence but also a comfort with being quieter.

 Gaze up at a night sky filled with the Milky Way to watch meteor showers stream past.
 Feel the mystery of discovery as you explore woods and lakes with new friends.
 Overlook vistas of forest and fresh water as far as the eye can see.
-Surrounded by nature in the company of the tribe you’re now part of, overnight camp can be the start of a lifelong deeper connection to the earth and to a deeper part of yourself.
+Surrounded by nature in the company of new friends, overnight camp can be the start of a lifelong deeper connection to the earth—and to a deeper part of yourself.